Protest Property Tax and win in 2025

 1. Review your appraisal notice and understand the process

-The whole process of protesting your property tax begins with receiving an appraisal notice from your county's appraisal district.
+You will receive an appraisal notice ffrom your county's appraisal district.
 This notice will have your property's preliminary appraised value.
-The first step you need to take once you receive this notice is to familiarize yourself with your local district's rules, deadlines, and the steps you must take to file a protest.
+Make a note of your local district's rules, deadlines, and any other details needed to file a protest.

 2. Gather evidence